 Could climate change affect outdoor sports that rely heavily on safety, like climbing?
-One new study by Arnaud J.A.M.
-Temme published in a geographical journal, Geografiska Annaler, and based on research done by Wageningen University, says this could be the case.
+One study by Arnaud J.A.M.
+Temme published in a geographical journal, Geografiska Annaler, says this could be the case.

-For years, the scientific community has known that global warming has been contributing to the receding of glaciers and retreating paths of snow fields; this pattern has been present in the Alps, Greenland, and even in snow-capped mountains in US national parks.
+For years, the scientific community has known that climate change has been contributing to receding glaciers and retreating paths of snowfields.
+This pattern has been present in the Alps, Greenland, and even in snow-capped mountains in US national parks.

 Temme, A.J.A.M., 2015.
 Using climber’s guidebooks to assess rock fall patterns over large spatial and decadal temporal scales: an example from the Swiss Alps.
 Geografiska Annaler: Series A, Physical Geography.
 97, 793–807. doi:10.1111/geoa.12116